IsabelleLefebvre97/PWHL-API-Reference/README.md

 ## Notes on API Usage

 1. **Authentication**:
-    - Firebase API requires both `auth` and `key` parameters
+    - Firebase API requires both `auth` and `key` parameters.
-    - HockeyTech API requires `key` and `client_code` parameters
+    - HockeyTech API requires `key` and `client_code` parameters.

 2. **Season IDs**:
-    - HockeyTech API uses numeric season IDs (e.g., `5` for the 2023-2024 season)
+    - Both APIs use numeric season IDs (e.g., `5` for the 2024-2025 season).

 3. **Game IDs**:
-    - Each game has a unique numeric ID used across both API systems
+    - Each game has a unique numeric ID used across both API systems.

-4. **Pagination**:
-    - Use `limit` and `first` (or `start`) parameters for pagination in HockeyTech API endpoints

-5. **Error Handling**:
+4. **Error Handling**:
-    - The APIs do not consistently return standard HTTP status codes for errors
+    - The APIs do not consistently return standard HTTP status codes for errors.
-    - Check for specific error fields in the JSON response
+    - Check for specific error fields in the JSON response.